All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 Not all devices go through all of the stages in the device initialization process.
 For example, devices with docker-compose option set will have ROS base image installed on them, those with preinstalled runtime will have monitoring package installed on them.

 In case you face issues onboarding the device.
 Please refer to the section on failure codes to help you troubleshoot.

-When the device is successfully registered, you will see a green dot next to the device’s name, which indicates that the device is online.
+When the device is successfully registered, you will see a green dot beside the device’s name, this indicates that the device is online.

 The rapyuta.io platform allows you to upgrade your python 2 devices to python 3.
-Do the following to upgrade your device.
+To upgrade your device:

-After you upgrade your device to python 3, you must set up the device for the changes to take place.
+After you upgrade your device to python 3, you must set up the device for the changes to reflect.